-- The tipping capacity of a machine is the amount of load required to upset the machine. - Loaders typically have a maximum rated operating capacity of approximately 70% of the machines tipping capacity. - Tipping and operating capacities are listed in the equipment operator's manual and should also be in a conspicuous location somewhere on the machine.
+- The tipping capacity of a machine is the amount of load required to upset the machine. - Mobile Equipment typically has a maximum rated operating capacity of approximately 70% of the machines tipping capacity. - Tipping and operating capacities are listed in the equipment operator's manual and should also be in a conspicuous location somewhere on the machine.

-Machine Capacity
+Capacity Plates

-- Every piece of equipment intended to lift load must have a capacity plate permanently fixed to the machine. - Capacity plates will have limited information. - Operators must refer to the manual for the machine and the attachment.
+- . - Laws require that every piece of equipment intended to lift load have a capacity plate permanently fixed to the machine. - With some equipment you may have to cross reference the manufacturer's ID plate with the operator's manual for that specific machine.